-There were no transactions between the Company and any member of the Board of Directors.
+There were no transactions between the Company and any members of the Board of Directors.

-From Note 15 of the 2023 Audited Financial Statements:
+From Note 16 of the 2024 Audited Financial Statements:

 Related party relationships exist when one party has the ability to control, directly or indirectly through one or more intermediaries, the other party or exercise significant influence over the other party in making financial and operating decisions.
 Such relationships also exist between and/or among entities which are under common control with the reporting enterprise, or between and/or among the reporting enterprise and their key management personnel, directors, or its stockholders.